HJordan35/svelte-scheduler/README.md

+*NOTE: Security vulnerability can be disregarded as it is an dependency issue with LiveReload which will not go to production - see [GitHub Issue](https://github.com/sveltejs/template/issues/52)*

+---

 # simple svelte visualizer

 This is a demonstration application that I have created to help me learn svelte by tackling a practical problem.